httung12303/xmpp-demo/README.md

 ## **Direction**

 We will build a simplified version of the XMPP protocol including only what we need for our IOT application.
 Why?
-Because XMPP was created for _**Instant messaging**_ while our application involves only with the communication between a servers and multiple clients, many of its functionalities are redundant.
+Because XMPP was created for _**Instant messaging**_ while our application involves only with the communication between a server and multiple clients, many of its functionalities are redundant.
 We will discuss this further in later sections of this article.

 Back to the direction, these 3 main steps will be taken to recreate XMPP: